-FICO - Your Credit Score
+About the FICO Credit Score

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your FICO score

-Know your FICO score
+Know your FICO

 Curious about credit scores?
-Call us: (610) 889-7467.
+Call us at (610) 889-7467.